nathan-fiscaletti/keyboardsounds/README.md

 ### Python Package

-**Python 3.7** or higher is required for this application to function.
+**Python** is required for this application to function.
 See [Download Python](https://www.python.org/downloads/) for more information on installing Python on your system.

 Once you have Python installed, you can install this application by running the following command.